chrisjdavie/leetcode_2025/to_revisit.md

 2025/05/21
 - I've found a simple solution that could be straightforwardly answered in time, and is clear.
 Now I have to make sure its in my mind :)

+#### l_0208_implement_prefix_tree
+2025/04/26
+- didn't think to use a sentinel, simplify all this
+- I wasn't very smooth in the implementation

+2025/04/27
+- better, bunch of typos today